CalebiroLab/sm_bArr/README.md

 2. ‘{movie_name_basis}-C1{movie_name_basis}-C2_intmatrix_0pShiftX-0pShiftY-0fShiftT.mat’: contains a structure 'Ch' that contains all the trajectories post alignement combined with the interaction matrix and a list of all interaction start, and a list of interaction 'families', portions of interactions that together form a longer interaction.

 The algorithm first does gap closing of the X and Y coordinates, then it computes the interaction matrix.
 Then an optimisation routine is used to link interactions portions together into longer 'interaction families' by trying to minimize the number of interaction families and starting from the case where each interaction is in a different family.
 This process is necessary to deal with situations with merges and splits.
-For example, if two receptor molecules are at the same place, their trajectory will exactly the same until they split.
-If while merged the receptors colocalise with an arrestin molecule then both receptors with be recorded to colocalise with the same arrestin in the 'interaction matrix'.
+For example, if two receptor molecules are at the same place, their trajectory will be exactly the same until they split.
+If, while merged, the receptors colocalise with an arrestin molecule then both receptors will be recorded to colocalise with the same arrestin in the 'interaction matrix'.
 Because an arrestin cannot interact with two receptors at the same time, the optimisation routine finds to which receptor the interaction should be attributed depending on which continues to colocalise after the split.

-Two interactions can be connected only if both interactions contain the same molecules
+Then a third file is created  where the trajectory are reorganised according to the interaction linking performed by the optimisation algorithm.

 Please cite
 >Sungkaworn, T. et al. Single-molecule imaging reveals receptor-G protein interactions at cell surface hot spots.
 Nature 550, 543–547 (2017).

 #### Analysis of diffusive states
 The trajectories are first analysed with an algorithm that detects transient trapping events for each trajectory and each channel, described in